Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

 \subsection{Contributions}

-To fill the aforementioned gaps, this paper proposes a hierarchical EMS that considers a wide range of behaviors from power system transient behaviors to production scheduling.
-We establish a comprehensive model to conduct high-fidelity production simulations and evaluate the most cost-effective size for the grid-forming BESS and the levelized cost of hydrogen (LCOH).
-The main contributions of this research obtained using an OReP2HS planned in Inner Mongolia, China as a case study are summarized as follows: \begin{enumerate} \item A hierarchical EMS is proposed for the OReP2HS, covering a range of behaviors from transient power balance to intra-day scheduling (time resolution scales from milliseconds to hours).
-It includes MILP-based rolling scheduling, load-following control, and an emergency handling strategy to address contingencies such as WT/PV/EL tripping.
+To fill the aforementioned gaps, {this paper proposes high-fidelity simulation-based grid-forming BESS optimal sizing method, which employee an enhanced optimization-based EMS with a comprehensive high-fidelity model for the design of OReP2HS while considering frequency and voltage security constraints.} Unlike existing studies, the proposed EMS operates at a significantly higher time resolution, enabling the capture of system transient behaviors.
+It integrates multi-layer control and scheduling across various timescales to ensure both economic and operational security.
+A planned utility-scale OReP2HS project in Inner Mongolia, China, is used as a case study to provide practical insights for industrial implementation.
+The main contributions are summarized as follows: \begin{enumerate} \item We first propose a multi-timescale EMS for OReP2HS covering a range of millisecond-level transient power balance to 4-hour intra-day scheduling.
+It coordinates MILP-based rolling scheduling, second-level EL load-following control, an emergency handling strategy to address contingencies such as WT/PV/EL tripping and grid-forming control of BESS.

-\item A comprehensive model is developed to support the high-fidelity production simulation of the OReP2HS.
-This model integrates the EMS with electromagnetic transient simulation models, considering the dynamic behaviors of PV, WTs, ELs, and BESS, as well as frequency and voltage stability.
+\item A comprehensive model is developed to support the high-fidelity production simulation of an OReP2HS with 0.04-millisecond time resolution. {This model integrates the proposed EMS with electromagnetic transient simulation models, which, for the first time, captures the millisecond-level transient power balance among PV, WTs, ELs, and BESS, and frequency and voltage dynamic during the BESS sizing.}

-\item The optimal size of the grid-forming BESS is evaluated through iterative searching to achieve minimal LCOH.
-Constraints for long-term (8760 h) energy balance, frequency and voltage stability, and continuous operation under emergency conditions are simultaneously considered for the first time.
+\item The optimal size of the grid-forming BESS in an OReP2HS is evaluated through iterative searching to achieve minimal LCOH. {Constraints for long-term (8760 hours) energy balance, grid-forming ability (frequency and voltage securities), and continuous operation under emergency conditions are simultaneously considered for the first time.}

 \item The impact of the proposed EMS on the optimal BESS size and LCOH is assessed.
-The findings indicate that the base-case optimal BESS size and LCOH for the off-grid application are 6.8 MW/3.4 MWh and 33.212 CNY/kg (4.581 USD/kg).
-They can be further reduced by improving load ramping capability and shortening the time steps for electrolytic load adjustments. \end{enumerate}
+The findings indicate that the base-case optimal BESS capacity is 6.8 MW/3.4 MWh, yielding an LCOH of 33.212 CNY/kg (4.581 USD/kg). {Further sensitivity-based techno-economic analysis reveals that both the required BESS size and the LCOH can be further reduced by enhancing the EL ramping capability and decreasing the load adjustment time step.} \end{enumerate}